honoyr/AbstractVM/README.md

 -'dsort': descending sort of the stack
 -'exit': tells the program that is ended

+The objective of this project.
+Writing a Filler playe

 # Usage
 $> make
 $> ./avm test/1test.txt